 The combined effect of #1 for my business is 10.15% of the wages that I pay to employees.
 Depending on where you live, you may pay a little more or less, but 10% should serve as a rough estimate.

 When you have employees, they will of course want to be paid regularly as that is part of the deal.
 It is possible to do it manually and submit the various tax amounts to the different taxing authorities, and to write checks by hand to employees.
 There are also options to have a service such as Quickbooks help with the calculation of payroll taxes, and to help you pay the right amount to the right places.
 The last option, and the one that I went with, is to outsource the entire payroll process to an existing payroll service.
 This is at a higher cost than the other options, but it requires very little time.

-The payroll service that I went with charges $46.89 per month which covers paying my salary (required as I am setup as an LLC taxed as an S corporation, you can read a post I did about this HERE) and the salaries of the 2 employees on my team.
+The payroll service that I went with charges $46.89 per month which covers paying my salary (required as I am setup as an LLC taxed as an S corporation, you can read a post I did about my business structure for selling on Amazon here). and the salaries of the 2 employees on my team.
 It’s a decent cost each month, but all I have to do is login, enter the hours worked, and they handle distributing payments to me, my employees, and all of the taxing authorities mentioned in #1 above.

 3. Workers’ Compensation Insurance

 The third and final cost you may not have considered is workers’ compensation insurance.
 This again is going to vary from state to state, but in Minnesota it is required regardless of how many employees you have.
 Some states have exemptions for less than 5 employees, or other programs to allow employers to not carry this insurance.
 This article is helpful for beginning to find what is required in your state.